 In 2017, Stephen King’s The Mist received its second adaptation, this time as a television miniseries.
 Although most adaptations of King's tales have had theatrical releases, Spike’s The Mist is not the first TV version.
-In fact, there have been about 20 television adaptations of King’s work, including some of his best-known novels—and some of the most terrifying adaptations.
+In fact, there have been some 20 television adaptations of King’s work—and that's not counting Hulu's eerie new Castle Rock, which creates a shared meta universe out of King's twisted characters and narratives.
 Today, we're talking about the creepiest of these adaptations, from as early as 1979 to today.

 Salem’s Lot, King’s second novel, was first adapted as a two-part miniseries in 1979.
 The special effects are incredibly effective in inducing pure terror, despite being somewhat dated.
 Many people who saw this adaptation as a child still can’t rewatch the film due to how thoroughly it frightened them.
 Also notable: Salem’s Lot was remade for television in 2004, this time starring Rob Lowe and Andre Braugher.